Last Updated on

 12. Peppered Shrimp

 The middle quarters in the parish of St. Elizabeth on the southern coast of Jamaica is best known for its peppered shrimp snacks.
 These red tinged shrimps get their red colour from the scotch bonnet pepper used to season them.
+If you’re looking for spicy Jamaican food options, you can’t go wrong with peppered shrimp.

 13. Mackerel Rundown